When it comes to cooking corn on the cob, there are so many ways to do it.

-I love combination of deep smoky flavor with the decadent butter sauce.
+I love combination of deep smoky flavor with the decadent butter sauce, that is why you need to try my Pit Boss corn on the cob recipe!

 Make sure you follow my steps below the yummiest barbecue side dish — smoked corn cob.